etienne0n/VisualPathfinding/README.md

 After that a robot will walk the shortest path between those two points.<br><br>

 This project uses a slightly modified version of <b>2DPlayground</b> which includes the A-Star algorithm that uses a slightly modified version of <b>GenericBinaryHeap</b>.<br>
-Both can be found in this repository.
+Both projects can be found in this repository.

 **Current State:**<br>